aegistudio/Resonance/README.md

 >   - Process: Provides Application Programming Interface For Sound Processing, And Process Sound For The Upper Structures.
 >   - Data Flow: Determine How The Data Is Flown In The Software.
 Render The Sound For Output.
 >   - Output: Format The Sound Into The Format Which Is Compatible With Sound Interface Card Or Audio File.
->   - Music: Abstract The Timing, The Pitch And The Loundness.
+>   - Music: Abstract The Timing, The Pitch And The Loudness.
 Encapsulate Data Flow Units Into Channels, Tracks Mixers And So On.
 Send Events To Plugins.
 >   - Control: Coordinate The Work Of Lower Structure, Provide Services To Presentation.
 >   - Presentation: Receive User Interactions, Display Critical Software Information.